 221 Third Street West, Old Salem Lutheran Church.
-Built in 1876 as the Swedish Old Salem Evangelical Lutheran Church by Carver's Swedish Lutherans, who felt it was too far to travel in a wagon or walk the 3 1⁄2 miles from Carver for services at the East Union Lutheran Church in Dahlgren Township, especially in inclement weather and on muddy roads, at a time when many Carver town residents had no need for horses.
+Built in 1876 as the Swedish Old Salem Evangelical Lutheran Church by Carver's Swedish Lutherans, who felt it was too far to travel in a wagon or walk the 3 1⁄2 miles from Carver for services at the East Union Lutheran Church in Dahlgren Township, especially in inclement weather and on muddy roads, at a time when most Carver town residents had no other need for horses.
 On Jan.
 4, 1876 Carver parishoners successfully petitioned the East Union congregation, under Rev. Peter Carlson, for permission to build their own sister church in Carver and to share a pastor with East Union.
+They then elected trustees and a deacon from Carver, and shared Pastor Carlson with East Union Church.
+The Carver Church was constructed in the Gothic style with wood-lapped siding, a gabled roof, and a steeple.